 - You will then be asked whether you would like to be notified via email about new search results.
 Click “yes”.

-There is no limit to the number of alerts you can receive in terms of various sites and locations, all you need to do is set up a new search for each one.
+There is no limit to the number of alerts you can receive on different sites and locations, all you need to do is set up a new search for each one.

 Commenting on a planning application

-- You must include your name and address with your comments (we accept e-mail addresses, so we have a way to contact you regarding your comments if required).
+- Please include your name and address with any comments (we will accept e-mail addresses), so we can contact you about your comments if required.
 We can't accept confidential or anonymous comments

 - Please read the Council's Under 18 Policy for information in respect of submissions by children

 - Please don’t include any other personal information in your comments.